Shubham0209/airflow-tutorial/docs/bigquery_github_trends.md

 Click on create key and a JSON file will be downloaded.
 Also, the service account needs to have permission to access the GCS bucket and Bigquery dataset.

 ### Airflow Connection
+Now you have to activate the corresponding docker container so run the command `bash run_gcloud_example.sh`.
+You shold be able to se the airflow ui on loaclhost:8080.

-After having the GCP key, you need to create a connection in `Admin -> Connections` using your key.
+Now place the downloaded key into `examples\gcloud-example\dags\support\keys` folder.
+Now you need to create a connection in `Admin -> Connections -> Create`

 In Airflow you need to define the *my_gcp_conn* named connection to your project: